skip to main content

 Medical transcription

-Some healthcare providers speak their patient notes and have them converted to writing.
+Some healthcare providers create an audio version of their patient notes and have them converted to writing.
 This is called medical transcription.

 Medicare